Zichuanyun/go-shuati/README.md

 ## Notice
 - We will be Googlers, so be Googley.
 Count honestly.
 Don't touch others' content in the repo or doc.
+- The rule may change, but won't change much.
 - **坚持，就是胜利！**